 (212) 920-4925 ext.102

-DAVID FRITZ is a seasoned and trusted entertainment and media veteran with a unique and robust history in a variety of businesses in all forms and fashions.
+DAVID FRITZ is a trusted entertainment and media veteran with a unique and robust history in a variety of businesses in all forms and fashions.
 With experience at companies including Grubman, Shire & Meiselas P.C., Alliance Entertainment, and CAK Entertainment, David has been involved in a broad array of transactions and matters across many industries including media, fashion, technology, advertising, television, film, music, live events, consumer goods, retailers, charitable foundations and many more.
 Today, David is a founding partner at the full service law firm Boyarski Fritz LLP.
 There, David's expertise is established in deal-making, intellectual property, corporate matters, consumer goods, and other various transactions across many platforms, which cover media and entertainment in a broad array of fields.

 David began his career in 1992 as a lawyer at Grubman, Indursky, Schindler, Goldstein & Flax P.C., the entertainment law firm whose clients included Madonna, Bruce Springsteen, U2, Sting, P. Diddy and Martha Stewart.
 During his seven years at the firm, David handled every imaginable type of music business transaction, including recording agreements, music publishing deals, catalog licenses, merchandising deals, record club agreements, soundtrack deals, and catalog purchases.
 Among them, he represented Latin sensation Marc Anthony, R&B superstar Alicia Keys, Joan Jett, Evan & Jaron, David Lee Roth and the legendary record producer Phil Ramone (who produced albums for Billy Joel, Frank Sinatra, Barry Manilow, Tony Bennett, Gloria Estefan, etc.).